LateMannn/LateMannn/README.md

 <h3 align="center">A passionate IT-student hailing from Jyväskylä, Finland</h3>

 <h1 align="center"> ABOUT ME </h1>
 <h2> Hi!
-I'm Lauri, a student at Gradia Sepänkatu.
-I am an avid enjoyer of programming and wish to someday be a proffesional in the videogame art industry.
-My profile is still work in progress, so some links may not work.
-Sorry!</h2>
+I'm Lauri, a student on the IT-line of Jyväskylä Lyseon lukio.
+I love art and programming, and wish to someday be a proffesional in the videogame art industry.</h2>

 <p align="left"> <a href="https://twitter.com/latemanarts" target="blank"><img src="https://img.shields.io/twitter/follow/latemanarts?logo=twitter&style=for-the-badge" alt="latemanarts" /></a> </p>